date-fns/date-fns/CONTRIBUTING.md

 3. Fork the project, and clone your fork of the repo

-4. Run `yarn` to install the dev dependencies
+4. Run `yarn install` to install the dev dependencies

+5. Run `yarn prepare` to create the pre-commit hook that runs `Prettier` automatically

 ## Testing